AvramRobert/buccaneer/docs/documentation.md

   (add - int - int)(_ + _),
   (subtract - int - int)(_ - _))
 ```
-In order to receive MAN page support, you need only use a version of the interpreter that
+In order to receive MAN page support, you need only use the interpreter that
 builds this feature in:
 ```scala
 def print(input: List[String]) = {